 The accompanying texts bend themselves to this rhythm, honouring a sense of oneness with nature.
 The same oneness with nature is reflected in another common thread of the book, the Moving Mountains philosophy.
 Moving Mountains harks back to a time when the world stood still – and in these current uncertain times, it is the mountains that give succour to Dr Götz Bechtolsheimer and his family.
 More specifically, it is the Arosa mountains: the way the seasons change, the lively dance of nature.
 To Dr. Bechtolsheimer, the mountains seemed to suggest new paths.
 They inspired him to consult exercise experts, yogis, nutritionists, chefs and even farmers to create a plan for a healthier, nature-focused way of living that is as full of joy as it is substance.
 He playfully named this plan ‘Moving Mountains’ – and it is the concept on which the holiday philosophy of the four Tschuggen Collection Hotels is based today.

 In the Moving Mountains Photo Book, Dr. Bechtolsheimer explores his thoughts and ideas on each of five pillars of the philosophy: ‘move’, ‘play’, ‘nourish’, ‘rest’ and ‘give’.

 After two years of work, this collaborative passion project has finally taken form and is available both on-site in the Tschuggen Collection Hotels and online.

 The images can also be viewed and purchased as part of an accompanying travelling exhibition.
-The first stop is the Hotel Eden Roc in Ascona, where the pictures will be on display in Casa Epper from mid-September until November.
-Next will be the Carlton Hotel in St. Moritz, until mid-February, then the Tschuggen Grand Hotel in Arosa until April.
+The pictures are currently on display at the Tschuggen Grand Hotel in Arosa.